mohitsshetty986/Personal-Projects/CovidTracker/Readme.md

 The creation and working of the dashboard has been thoroughly explained in the above website.
 Please check it.

-I have created another file named CovidTracking which is a simple web-scrapping python implementation scrapping covid data from Worldometer website into an excel sheet.
+I have created another file named CovidTracking.py which is a simple web-scrapping python implementation scrapping covid data from Worldometer website into an excel sheet.